Caroline Jones (politician): Conservatives

-Defection to UKIP
+UKIP

-Jones defected from the Conservatives to UKIP in 2013 and in the 2015 general election she stood for the party for the UK Parliamentary constituency of Bridgend.
+Jones defected from the Conservatives to UKIP in 2013.

+At the 2014 European Parliament election, Jones was the third-placed candidate on the UKIP list for Wales.

+In the 2015 general election, she stood as UKIP's candidate for Bridgend, where she came third with 5,911 votes (15%).

+Member of the Senedd

+Jones ran in Bridgend at the 2016 Welsh Assembly election, coming third with 3,919 votes (14.6%).
+As the lead UKIP candidate on the South Wales West list, she was elected as her party's sole representative in that region.

 Jones voted for Neil Hamilton to be the leader of UKIP in the Welsh Assembly.

 After Nigel Farage declared his intention to stand down, Jones wrote a letter along with other members of the assembly urging Paul Nuttall to stand in the September 2016 UK Independence Party leadership election.

-Jones is a member of the Assembly's Health, Social Care and Sport committee.
+Jones sat as a member of the Assembly's Health, Social Care and Sport committee.

 UKIP National Assembly Group Leader

 Jones replaced Hamilton as leader of UKIP in the National Assembly on the 17 May 2018 following a vote by the UKIP group.
 On 10 August 2018, Jones lost the group leadership finishing last in the 2018 UKIP Wales leadership election in a three-way contest.
 Gareth Bennett won the contest and replaced her as group leader.

-Leaves UKIP to sit as an independent
+In May 2018 it was revealed that Jones had failed to declare the employment of husband Alun Williams in her office on her register of interests.
+Jones described it as "an oversight" that would be corrected.
+The following month, Jones was taken to court by former UKIP Chief of Staff Robin Hunter-Clarke for the wrongful termination of his contract.
+The judge ruled that she could not grant interim relief because it was unclear who Mr Hunter-Clarke's employer was at the time of the sacking.
+Court proceedings were set to recommence in August 2018.

 On 12 September 2018, Jones announced that she was leaving the United Kingdom Independence Party citing her reasons as the party moving "to a more far-right position" under Gerard Batten and a leadership election that was "shambolic from beginning to end".
 She also said that she was a victim of misogyny claiming that she was once told to "shut up" at a meeting.
 UKIP Group Leader Gareth Bennett admitted that she was told this by a participant, but that "it had nothing to do with her gender".
 UKIP Wales Leader Neil Hamilton called on Jones to resign her regional list seat and allow another UKIP member to become an AM, which she refused to do.
 Party Leader Gerard Batten described her statement as "politically correct twaddle to disguise the fact that Mrs Jones is politically ineffective..."

-Joins the Brexit Party
+Brexit Party

 On 15 May 2019, Jones along with three other Assembly Members joined the Brexit Party.